hax0rbana-adam/vaultwarden/README.md

 system software, nor create any databases (these may be optional features in the future).

+If you are deploying this on [MayFirst](https://mayfirst.coop)'s shared hosting, see [MayFirst.md](MayFirst.md) for specific instructions on how to set up the web configuration, database and server access.

 # Post installation

 There are some additional steps to set this up on a shared server after